FOREX-U.S. dollar gains as risk tolerance drops with hawkish central banks

 By Gertrude Chavez-Dreyfuss

-NEW YORK, Dec 16 (Reuters) - The dollar rose on Friday in choppy trading, extending sharp gains in the previous session as risk appetite soured, as investors grappled with the prospect that borrowing costs still have a long way to climb.
+NEW YORK, Dec 16 (Reuters) - The dollar rose on Friday in choppy trading, extending sharp gains in the previous session as risk appetite soured and investors grappled with the prospect that borrowing costs still have a long way to climb.

 The greenback briefly fell after data showed U.S. business activity shrank further in December as new orders slumped to their lowest in more than 2-1/2 years, while softening demand helped to significantly cool inflation.